 1998 saw the reappearance of new metal lunch boxes with designs such as Godzilla and Hot Wheels.
 After their release, there was no outcry.

-Though it seems like there would be large variety of lunch boxes created, the truth is, between 1951 and 1985, only 450 metal lunch boxes were released with distinctive character designs.
+Though it seems like there would be a large variety of lunch boxes created, the truth is, between 1951 and 1985, only 450 metal lunch boxes were released with distinctive character designs.
 All other lunchboxes are not considered collectibles.

-A collector by the name of Allen Woodall, who operates the Lunch Box Museum in Georgia has achieved the task of acquiring all 450 metal lunch boxes, as well as a handful of copies.
+A collector by the name of Allen Woodall, who operates the Lunch Box Museum in Georgia, has achieved the task of acquiring all 450 metal lunch boxes, as well as a handful of copies.
 He began collecting lunchboxes in the 1990s after he inherited a small collection from a deceased friend.
 He continued to collect lunch boxes and, after a promise he made to the widow of his deceased friend, started the museum.